 About the wine:

 Once again this year, the Dubois family has reaped a shower of stars and no fewer than two Favorites."
-The first goes to this pure Grenache made from century-old vines harvested by hand, which offers an intense nose of red fruits, forest floor, and vanilla.
+The first goes to this pure Grenache from century-old vines harvested by hand, which offers an intense nose of red fruits, forest floor, and vanilla.
 But it was the palate that particularly impressed the jury: a palate that is at once complex, velvety, powerful, and rich, displaying intense flavors of spicy red fruits, lingering in a long, chocolatey finish and supported by velvety tannins of remarkable harmony.
 A Lirac with a capital L.

 About the estate: